EtherDream/headphone-morse-transmitter/README.md

 [https://etherdream.github.io/headphone-morse-transmitter/](https://etherdream.github.io/headphone-morse-transmitter/)

-Please close other players, otherwise this page cannot receive headphone commands.
+Due to browser limitations, you must click anywhere to init the audio (which plays an almost silent BGM) so that the headphone command can be received.

+Please close the other players first, otherwise the headphone command may not be sent to this page.
+If the page still can't receive the headphone command, you can click `Debug` to check if the audio is playing, if not, you can play it manually.

 https://github.com/user-attachments/assets/37cf43c2-ec2f-429a-b2b2-47a96a5ad242